 IPG’s 2019 Inclusion Awards Reflect Focus on Results

-Interpublic Group is hosting the company’s 11th Inclusion Awards program, live in New York City, with a national webcast reaching employees in offices across the United States.
-The event is co-sponsored by MERGE, the umbrella group for IPG’s Business Resource Groups, and honors nine agencies and two individuals from IPG’s global network that have shown leadership in advancing the company’s goal of being one of the world’s most diverse and inclusive companies.
+New York, Aug.
+01, 2019 (GLOBE NEWSWIRE) — Interpublic Group (NYSE: IPG) will host the company’s 11th Inclusion Awards program today, live in New York City with a national webcast reaching employees in offices across the United States.
+The event is co-sponsored by MERGE, the umbrella group for IPG’s Business Resource Groups, and will honor nine agencies and two individuals from IPG’s global network who have shown leadership in advancing the company’s goal of being one of the world’s most diverse and inclusive companies.

 “This year’s awards ceremony is taking place at an important moment in IPG’s history,” noted Michael Roth, Chairman and CEO of IPG.
 “We have achieved sustainable industry-leading financial performance and our agencies have established their undeniable creative excellence with record performance at Cannes.
 Further, we’re already realizing the benefits of our transformational acquisition of Acxiom, which stands at the forefront of ethics and capabilities in the data and analytics space.
 In short, IPG’s business success is evidence that it makes sense to prioritize investing in diversity and inclusion.
 Acknowledging that we do have a long way to go, the progress we have made over the past 15 years has impacted our cultures and improved our ability to attract top talent.
 It’s truly exciting to take a moment to celebrate our progress,” he continued.

-The program will also feature keynote speaker Professor and Author Scott E. Page.
+The program will include remarks from keynote speaker, professor and author Scott E. Page.
 Heide Gardner, IPG’s Chief Diversity and Inclusion Officer, remarks that “Page’s work shows the value of encouraging teams with critical masses of diversity.
 According to his research, developing such teams helps ensure depth in cognitive diversity as we work to solve complex problems and innovate.
-His robust scholarship and quantitative work includes a mathematical theorem proving a possible ‘diversity bonus’ showing that diverse teams are much more likely to find solutions that move businesses and brands forward, satisfy extant customers and also attract new buyers."
+His robust scholarship and quantitative work includes a mathematical theorem proving a possible ‘diversity bonus’ showing that diverse teams are much more likely to find solutions that move businesses and brands forward, satisfy extant customers and also attract new buyers.”

-This year’s competition reflected refined judging criteria and a record number of submissions, almost double the amount received last year, with a total of 132 across the various categories.
-The judging was done by more than 200 jury members who volunteered their time – from agencies in several countries on three continents.
+This year’s competition reflected refined judging criteria and a record number of submissions, almost double the number received last year, with a total of 132 across the various categories.
+The judging was done by more than 200 jury members—from agencies in several countries on three continents—who volunteered their time.

-The full list of 2019 IPG honorees are:
+The full list of 2019 IPG honorees is below:

 - Community Impact – Jack Morton